Republic of Palau

 Palau Swiftlet Aerodramus pelewensis

-Palau Bush-Warbler Cettia annae
+Palau Bush-Warbler Cettia annae<

 Palau Fantail Rhipidura lepida

-Palau Flycatcher Myiagra erythrops
+Palau Flycatcher Myiagra erythrop

-Palau Kingfisher Todiramphus pelewensis
+Palau (Rusty-capped) Kingfisher Todiramphus pelewensis

 Palau Cicadabird Coracina monacha